JoeYip13/Project-1-HTML-CSS/README.md

 ### User Goals
 User Goals are:
-- Display a clean easy to navigate wesbite.
+- Display a clean easy to navigate website.
 - Easy to find pricing structure for signing up.
 - What unique courses/sessions the gym has to offer.

 ### User Stories
-1. As a user interested in working out at a gym, I expect to see a easy to ready pricing structure.
+1. As a user interested in working out at a gym, I expect to see an easy to ready pricing structure.
 0. If I was to sign up and become a member, I expect to know where.
 0. Location of the gym and contact details should I have further questions about the gym.
 0. Some clear photos of the gym facilities.